neoforged/Documentation/docs/resources/client/models/datagen.md

 Every model starts out as a `ModelTemplate`.
 For vanilla, the `ModelTemplate` acts as a parent to some pre-generated model file, defining the parent model, the required texture slots, and the file suffix to apply.
 For the NeoForge case, the `ExtendedModelTemplate` is constructed via an `ExtendedModelTemplateBuilder`, allowing the user to generate the model down to its base elements and faces, along with any NeoForge-added functionality.

 A `ModelTemplate` is created by using one of the methods in `ModelTemplates` or calling the constructor.
-For the constructor, it takes in the optional `ResourceLocation` of the parent model relative to the `models` directory, an optional string to apply to the end of file path (e.g., for a pressed button, it is suffixed with `_pressed`), and a varargs of `TextureSlot`s that must be defined for the datagen not to crash. `TextureSlot`s are just a string that define the 'key' of a texture in the `textures` map.
+For the constructor, it takes in the optional `Identifier` of the parent model relative to the `models` directory, an optional string to apply to the end of file path (e.g., for a pressed button, it is suffixed with `_pressed`), and a varargs of `TextureSlot`s that must be defined for the datagen not to crash. `TextureSlot`s are just a string that define the 'key' of a texture in the `textures` map.
 Each key can also have a parent `TextureSlot` that it will resolve to if no texture is specified for the specific slot.
 For example, `TextureSlot#PARTICLE` will first look for a defined `particle` texture, then check for a defined `texture` value, and finally checking `all`.
 If the slot or its parents are not defined, then a crash is thrown during data generation.

 ```java
 // Assumes there is a texture referenced as '#base'